 The easiest process to determine parenting time and legal decision-making rights is through the parents simply coming to an agreement.
 This can be done between the two parents or with a divorce mediator.
 If the parties are able to reach an agreement, the agreement must be typed, signed, and filed with the court.
 The courts will then accept the agreement and any terms outlined in the agreement become legally enforceable.

-If the parties are unable to reach an agreement on their own then they will have to go to court and provide evidence of why their plan is better for the child and the court will make a decision regarding parenting time and decision-making abilities.
-The major down-side of taking a custody battle to court is that the court’s decision is final and legally enforceable.
-For this reason, it is recommended to consult with a successful Phoenix child custody lawyer about your custody issues to ensure that your wishes are heard.
+If the parties are unable to reach an agreement on their own, then they will have to go to court and provide evidence of why their plan is better for the child and the court will make a decision regarding parenting time and decision-making abilities.
+The major downside of taking a custody battle to court is that the court’s decision is final and legally enforceable.
+For this reason, it is recommended to consult with an experienced family law attorney about your custody issues to ensure that your wishes are heard.

 In a custody case, parenting time will be determined according to what is in the best interest of the child.
 In Arizona, the best interest for the child is determined by ARS 25-403.
 Parenting time can be full custody or shared custody.

 Shared custody can come in many forms, be it 50-50 shared time, switch off every week, etc. The court will agree to any parenting plan that allows for the best interest of the child to be met.
 The court generally prefers to have shared custody as it gives both parents the ability to still be in the child’s life and hopefully provide stability in their life.

 With the specific designation of time when each parent has a legal right to their children can obviously lead to potential conflicts.
 If a parent ever has a conflict in their schedule with when they have the child, the ideal situation would allow the other parent to watch the child during that time.